 I had booked to see another play, The Elling, at STC my last night in Sydney, but then I injured my calf, so I opted to rest in my hotel room instead.
 A fat lot of good that did me two days later on the Gold Coast.

-I live in Vancouver and teach in both the English Department and the School for the Contemporary Arts at Simon Fraser University.
+I live in Vancouver and teach in the School for the Contemporary Arts at Simon Fraser University.
 I am also the Director of SFU's Institute for Performance Studies.
 My academic interests include theatre, dance and performance studies, film studies, and gender studies.
 I am actively interested in the relationship between art and politics, and especially what the performing arts can teach us about our relationships with the places we live, and with the world more generally.
 Hence this blog.